RafaelBroseghini/CommuniPy/README.md

 # PyPractice :snake: :books:
 This repository includes exercises for refreshing Python skills, from strings, lists to Object Oriented Programming.

+* **This is intended to be a place for everyone with any Python knowledge to contribute and make an impact within the community.
+Have a problem in mind ?
+Make a pull request!**

 ## Usage
 > Using Strings as an example.
 * `git clone https://github.com/RafaelBroseghini/PyPractice.git`